lareponse/badhat/doc/readmore-templating.md

 - No new syntax
 - No compilation
 - Native speed
-- Full language power
+- Full language
-- Opcache works perfectly
+- Opcache works
-- IDE understands everything
+- IDE understands
-- Real line numbers in errors
+- Real line numbers
 - Debug with `var_dump()`

-**You get a template engine for free by understanding output buffers.**